Authentic Lessons for 21st Century Learning

 • Mixture of water, ethanol, and potassium carbonate

 Go to slide 9 and present each demonstration to the students.
-During and after each demonstration, have the students write down which IMF (or IMFs) are involved that cause what they are observing.
+During and after each demonstration, have the students write down which IMF (or IMFs) are cause what they are observing.

 Evaluate